reshamas/reshamas.github.io/_posts/2019-02-18-lawyers-weigh-in-on-regulating-artificial-intelligence.md

 ## Dealing with Biases in Machine Learning
-Presented by [Solon Barocas](https://twitter.com/s010n), Professor of Information Science at Cornell University
+Presented by [Solon Barocas](https://twitter.com/s010n), Professor of Information Science at Cornell University.

 There are numerous examples of biases in algorithms used in machine learning which reinforce negative stereotypes.
 Here are a few:
 - Latanya Sweeney study that found search ads showed repeated incidence of racial bias. ([Can computers be racist?]( https://vimeo.com/145335290))